 NH state law [RSA 189:13-a(IX)(b)] requires criminal history record checks for students who declare candidacy in an educator preparation program at an institution of higher education.
 There are many crimes which bar employment in education in New Hampshire.

-The State of NH Department of Education requires a criminal records check upon acceptance to the program.
-Individuals applying to PSU programs leading to teacher certification must complete a criminal record check with the NH Department of Safety and set up a myNHDOE – Educator Info System (EIS) account.
-The following table lists the steps involved.
+The State of NH Department of Education requires a criminal history record check upon acceptance to the program (Decision Point II).
+Individuals enrolled in PSU programs leading to educator licensure (aka teacher prep) must set up a myNHDOE – Educator Info System (EIS) account and complete a criminal history record check.
+This includes:

 Detailed Criminal Record Check Instructions

-Interns must submit the Placement Confirmation Sheet to the Holmes Center.
-Then, interns must contact the SAU office to complete the FBI criminal record check.
+Once an intern's placement has been arranged and confirmed with the mentor and an administrator (see Placement Confirmation Sheet), the intern must contact the school's district (SAU) office to complete the FBI criminal record check.
 New Hampshire state law requires the SAU to have the criminal record check results in their office before the internship begins.

 Additional Background Checks